This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 And below is what’s currently stated on SUGAR Cosmetics’ website and their claims of being cruelty-free:

-Most imported cosmetics sold in mainland China are required by law to be tested on animals in 2021.
-However, SUGAR Cosmetics has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.
+SUGAR Cosmetics has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.